Efficient Bayesian Modeling of Binary and Categorical Data in R: The UPG Package: Brief methodological overview

 where $\ferror(\errordiff)= \Ferror' (\errordiff) = \Normalpdf (\errordiff)$ is equal to the standard normal pdf for a probit model and equal to $\ferror(\errordiff)= e^{\errordiff}/(1+e^{\errordiff})^2$ for a logit model.

 While MCMC estimation based on (\ref{eq:binlat}) is straightforward for the probit model using one level of data augmentation involving the latent utilities $(\yprodiff_{1}, \ldots, \yprodiff_{N})$ \citep{alb-chi:bay_ana}, for the logit model a second level of data augmentation is required in addition to $\yprodiff_{i}$, based on a mixture representation of the logistic distribution.
-In \pkg{UPG}, we apply the mixture representation of the logistic distribution from \citet{fruhwirth2020ultimate},
+In \pkg{UPG}, we apply the mixture representation of the logistic distribution also used in \citet{fruhwirth2020ultimate},

 where $\omegaH \sim \PG{2,0}$ follows a P\'{o}lya-Gamma distribution \citep{pol-etal:bay_inf} with parameters $b=2$ and $\kappa=0$.
-Most conveniently, $\omegaH_i | \errordiff_i$ again follows a P\'{o}lya-Gamma distribution which is easy to sample from.
-Hence, setting up a Gibbs sampling scheme is straightforward.
+Conveniently, $\omegaH_i | \errordiff_i$ again follows a P\'{o}lya-Gamma distribution which is easy to sample from.
+This allows to set up a Gibbs sampler for posterior simulation in a rather straightforward manner.